What are Moneta Funded's key rules?

 Instruments

-- Backed by global brokerage Moneta Markets providing established trading infrastructure
+- Backed by global brokerage Moneta Markets for trading infrastructure

-- Offers educational resources to help traders pass challenges and get funded
+- Provides educational resources to help traders pass challenges

-- Limited information available about specific trading rules and conditions
+- Limited detailed information available about specific rules and policies

 Is Moneta Funded Worth It in 2026?